High-precision and low-depth quantum algorithm design for eigenstate problems: Circuit compilation and gate cost for block-encoding-based methods

-Following Ref.~\cite{babbush2018encoding} (see Fig.~11), we need to introduce at least $2 n_{AE}+2 n_{L} + 1$ extra ancillary qubits, and $n_{L}:=\left \lceil\log _{2} L\right \rceil$.
+Due to the relation of the rescaled spectrum by block encoding, we have $ \varepsilon_{\prep} = \frac{\varepsilon}{\lambda}. $ The relation of the amplitude encoding error and $\prep$ error could be derived by considering the norm of the Hamiltonian, and a simple relation is given by $ \varepsilon_{AE} \sim \frac{\varepsilon_{\prep} }{L}. $ Following Ref.~\cite{babbush2018encoding} (see Fig.~11), we need to introduce at least $2 n_{AE}+2 n_{L} + 1$ extra ancillary qubits, and $n_{L}:=\left \lceil\log _{2} L\right \rceil$.
 To simplify the gate cost, we assume $L$ is a power of 2.
 In this case, the first layer of the circuit in Fig. 11 in Ref.~\cite{babbush2018encoding} can be realised using Hadamard gates.
 If $L$ is not a power of 2, additional quantum resources are needed.

 The second and the third layer of the circuit requires the QROM circuit in Fig. 10 in Ref.~\cite{babbush2018encoding}, which is a modified version of the index enumeration circuit $\mathrm{C}$-select$(X)$ defined in \autoref{eq:C-selectX}.